Let’s cut to the chase — the real reason you’re here is to request 3D Secure 2.0 to be enabled on your Eway account.

 3D Secure 2.0 (3DS2) is the latest version of 3D Secure 1.0.
 Just like many updates in the technology world — 3DS2 has been developed to address the drawbacks of the previous version (3D Secure 1.0).

-3DS2 was developed by EMVCo — an entity jointly owned by major global banks such as American Express, Visa, Mastercard and others — to take into account current and future market requirements in the payments industry.
+3DS2 was developed by EMVCo — an entity jointly owned by major global banks such as Visa, Mastercard and others — to take into account current and future market requirements in the payments industry.
 This includes new payment channels (such as digital wallets) and supporting app-based authentication along with traditional browser-based online transactions.

 How does 3D Secure Authentication work?